The Lesson of the

 During our pondside chats, the aromas of nature; flowers, plants, trees, bogs, marshes, ponds, oceans, the sensory means of nature’s language, filled my space.
 Our olfactory system, our sense of smell, is the only sense that is connected directly to our brain, by way of the brains’ limbic system, also referred to as the reptilian brain.
 It is in this ancient brain’s region that our emotions, memories, passions, fears and longings are stored, so it is no wonder that nature’s aromas create the “limbic music’ of our heart’s and soul’s desires.
 Steeped in this olfactory euphoria of aromas, a little red dragonfly was messaging me right from his heart to mine, from the core of his being, to mine - one being at a time.
 I realized I had to pay attention.
 The chemical romance between aromas and our emotions stir limbic memories, like long-lost and nearly forgotten fairytales of the soul, awakening a sense of wonder.

 And, wonder, I did.
-I performed a little research on red dragonflies, and dragonflies in general, reminding myself that they are water creatures until they develop wings, and become airborne.
+I performed a little research on dragonflies, finding that they have inhabited our planet for 300 million years!
+Dragonflies are water creatures until they develop wings, and become airborne.
 They remain near water for mating and laying their eggs, at the water line, usually with their mate still attached.
-The eggs hatch, and the immature dragonflies remain underwater for most of their lives, up to 4 years, so when they emerge with wings and fly, this part of their life is relatively short, about 2 months.
+The eggs hatch, and the immature dragonflies remain underwater for most of their lives, up to 4 years, so when they emerge with wings and fly, this part of their life is relatively short, only up to 2 months.
 They spend their time soaring, like tiny stunt-flyers, consuming large quantities of insects, mating and laying eggs.
 And, apparently, sitting with me.